Galal36/Django_Donation_Jalal_App/README.md

 ### Contributing

 This project is part of a larger crowd-funding platform where different components are developed by different team members.
-The donation app is maintained by Jalal.
+The donation app is maintained by Jalal(me).

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.